Jenni Dill and Imogen Hewitt

 Dill and Hewitt, jury chairs for the marketing and media categories respectively, said the Young Lions program gives emerging talent a unique opportunity to gain exposure and experience.

-"At junior levels, there are no real opportunities like this out there to build experience and win something as big as this,” Dill said.
+"At junior levels, there are no real opportunities out there to build experience and win something as big as this,” Dill said.

-“Whether it’s competing in the local part of the competition, accessing amazing mentors, or engaging with the judges, Young Lions goes beyond just the company you currently work for.
+“Whether it’s competing in the local part of the competition, accessing amazing mentors, or engaging with the judges, Young Lions allows you to go beyond just the company you currently work for.

-“Participants get access to a bunch of awesome people that really help to open your mind and help you upskill.”
+“Participants get access to a bunch of awesome people that really open your mind and help you upskill.”

 The local competition mirrors the intensity of Cannes Young Lions in France, with a compressed four-day format to better prepare participants for the infamous 24-hour creative sprint.